artyom-beilis/skyhopper/README.md

 ## Watch List

 A user can create a custom watch list in advance to browse them easily during the night.
 There is `List` option in "Settings" menu.
-It has  `[edit]` control to open watch list editing tool/
+It has  `[edit]` control to open watch list editing tool.

 A watch list is defined by a simple list of object names separated by space, new lines or commas.
 For example below the "default" list:

     M411, M47, M49, M50, M44, M45

-Several named lists can be defined by giving watch list a name followed by `:`:
+Several named lists can be defined by giving watch list a name followed by `:`, for example:

     clusters: M41 M47 M49
      M50 M44 M45